top of page

 INDIA BUILDING - Discover the historic background on India Buildings Liverpool.
 From its listed status to being the headquarters for the Blue Funnel Line, this Grade II building also contains an internal shopping arcade and the entrance to an underground station.
 India Buildings was built between 1924 and 1932.
 The competition for its design was won in 1923 by Arnold Thornely and Herbert J. Rowse, the assessor being Giles Gilbert Scott.

 It was built as a speculative venture by the shipping firm of Richard Durning Holt and Alfred Holt and Company (the Blue Funnel Line) partly for its own use, and partly for letting offices to other businesses.
+In August 2017 it was announced that British multinational financial services company, Legal & General had bought India Buildings.
+HMRC will lease ten floors of the building.

 ST LUKE'S BOMBED OUT CHURCH - Discover the history of the much loved building St Luke's Church that has stood in Liverpool as a burnt out shell as a memorial for the War.
 We bring you detailed pictures of the interior, and rare black and white unseen pictures!
 The site for the church was given by Edward Smith-Stanley, 12th Earl of Derby in 1791 on condition that the land should never be used for any other purpose than that of a church.